emiarbol/galaxy_virologist_training/exercises/08_viralrecon.md

 ### Bcftools consensus

-The final step consist in including the called variants into the reference genome, masking the regions with coverage lower than 10X, for which you will search for "_bcftools consensus_" in the search bar and then select "_bcftools consensus Create consensus sequence by applying VCF variants to a reference fasta file_".
+The first step consist in including the called variants into the reference genome, for which you will search for "_bcftools consensus_" in the search bar and then select "_bcftools consensus Create consensus sequence by applying VCF variants to a reference fasta file_".
 In this module you have to select:

-1. VCF/BCF Data > VCF resulting from iVar variants.
+1. VCF/BCF Data > VCF resulting from iVar variants for both samples
-2. Reference genome > Fasta file uploaded at the begining.
+2. Choose the source for the reference genome > Use a genome from the history
-3. Mask: Select the text formatting outputs for both samples
+3. Reference genome > Fasta file uploaded at the begining.
 4. Execute

 ![bcftools_consensus](images/viralrecon_bcftoolsconsensus.png)

-This will generate a fasta file identical to the reference one, except for those nucleotides that are variants from the VCF file.
+This will just generate a fasta file identical to the reference one, except for those nucleotides that are variants from the VCF file.

 ### Genome coverage calculation

-At this point, we know that we have filtered the variants based on the coverage, selecting only those that had a coverage depth higher than 10X.
+At this point, we have the consensus viral genome, but we know that we have filtered the variants based on the coverage, selecting only those that had a coverage depth higher than 10X.
 So we cannot ensure that the consensus genome doesn't have any variant that we have filter in those regions with a coverage lower than 10X.
 So the next step is to determine which regions of the reference genome have a coverage lower than 10X.

 To do that you will search for "_bedtools genomecov_" in the search bar and select "_bedtools Genome Coverage compute the coverage over an entire genome_", the you will have to select the following files:

 1. Input type > BAM
-2. BAM file > iVar output bam file
+2. BAM file > iVar trim output bam files for both samples
 3. Output type > BedGraph coverage file
 4. Report regions with zero coverage > Yes
 5. Execute

 ![bedtools_genomecov](images/viralrecon_bedtoolsgenomecov.png)

 This process will generate a BED file where each genomic position range of the reference genome has the coverage calculated.
-In this **example** you can see that for the positions of the reference genome from the nucleotide 55 to 63 they have a coverage of 20X.
+In this example you can see that for the positions of the reference genome from the nucleotide 2 to 54 they have a coverage of 2X and then will be masked.

 ![bedtools_genomecov_result](images/bedtools_genomecov_result.png)